Leica SL3 – a first review

-Last November, when the rumor mill didn't have anything specific to report, my friend Christian Habermeier and I traveling in Iceland.
-In the luggage were two Leica SL3s from the pre-series.
-We wanted to put the camera through its paces and push it a little to the limit.
-The cold water surfers of Iceland seemed like a brilliant project for this.
-And so one early morning we stood in the north of Iceland at minus 7 degrees Celsius with numb fingers and watched as the surfers enthusiastically and apparently immune to the cold forced themselves into their neoprene.
+Last November, when the rumor mill hadn't yet produced any definitive reports, my friend Christian Habermeier and I were traveling in Iceland.
+With us were two pre-production Leica SL3s.
+We wanted to put the camera through its paces and push it to its limits.
+Iceland's cold-water surfers seemed like a brilliant project for this.
+And so, one early morning at minus 7 degrees Celsius in northern Iceland, we stood with clammy fingers, watching as the surfers, enthusiastic and seemingly immune to the cold, forced themselves into their wetsuits.

-We were introduced to the cold water surfing scene by Elli Thor, who is not only a very good surfer but also an excellent photographer.
-It's well worth taking a look at his homepage, and if you want to implement a film or photo project in Iceland and need a local photographer/filmmaker, Elli is certainly a top address.
+Elli Thor, who is not only a very good surfer but also an outstanding photographer, introduced us to the cold water surfing scene.
+His website is definitely worth a look , and if you're planning a film or photo project in Iceland and need a local photographer/filmmaker, Elli is definitely a top choice.

 What are the main differences between SL2 and SL3

-What does the SL3 bring compared to the SL2?
-In my opinion, these points speak for the latest model in the SL series:
+How does the SL3 compare to the SL2?
+In my opinion, these points speak in favor of the latest model in the SL series:

 • Foldable screen.
-Leica refused to make the screen foldable for a long time.
-Now it is there with the stability that is important to Leica
+Leica has long resisted making the screen foldable.
+Now it's here with the stability that Leica values.

-• High-resolution sensor with 60 Mpx with the possibility of recording the images in both RAW and JPG in three resolution levels.
-Dynamic range and noise behavior have been further improved compared to the SL2
+• A high-resolution 60 megapixel sensor with the ability to capture images in both RAW and JPG formats at three resolution levels.
+Dynamic range and noise performance have been further improved compared to the SL2.

-• Faster image sequences (up to 15 images/second)
+• Faster image sequences (up to 15 frames/second)

-• Case a little smaller, but not as small as the cases from other providers, which in my opinion no longer fit well in the hand because they are too small, at least for me
+• Case slightly smaller, but not as small as the cases from other providers, which in my opinion no longer fit well in the hand because they are too small, at least for me

 • Video in 8K

-• The previously ingenious operating concept and menu navigation have been improved again
+• The already ingenious operating concept and menu navigation have been further improved

 Elli and his wife Rachel.
-This picture would not have been possible without the folding screen because I held the camera just above the surface of the water.
-Leica SL3, 1/250 sec, f 4.5, 2500 ISO, Leica Vario Elmarit SL 2.8-4.0/24-90mm on 56 mm.
-Image editing and b&w conversion in Lightroom
+This photo wouldn't have been possible without the foldable screen, because I held the camera just above the water's surface.
+Leica SL3, 1/250 sec, f/4.5, 2500 ISO, Leica Vario Elmarit SL 24-90mm f/2.8-4.0 at 56mm.
+Image editing and black and white conversion in Lightroom.

 How does it work with the SL3

-Unrivaled ingenious: the operating concept of the Leica SL3 (Leica press photo)
+Unrivalled ingenuity: the operating concept of the Leica SL3 (Press photo Leica)

 The camera is entirely at the service of the photographer

-What I appreciate so much about the Leica SL series is the fact that the camera is entirely at the service of the photographer.
-Not a lot of fancy buttons and levers, but a concentration on the essentials.
-In my opinion, the interface on the screen is quicker and more intuitive to use than many different levers and buttons.
-My friend Christian, who only worked with the S3 before our trip and didn't know the SL cameras, said approvingly: "After half an hour you have the camera under control.
-Everything is structured logically.”
-I was very pleased that the Leica developers gave the SL3 a third wheel.
-This means you can adjust the shutter speed, aperture and ISO with a separate wheel without having to press any buttons first.
-The new on/off switch took a bit of getting used to for me at the beginning, but with the option to put the camera in standby, you gain time when switching the camera on.
-It is ready to work in a flash from standby mode.
+What I appreciate so much about the Leica SL series is the fact that the camera is entirely at the photographer's service.
+Not a lot of fancy buttons and levers, but a focus on the essentials.
+In my opinion, the on-screen interface is faster and more intuitive to use than a lot of different levers and buttons.
+My friend Christian, who had only worked with the S3 before our trip and was unfamiliar with the SL cameras, said approvingly: "After half an hour, you'll have the camera under control.
+Everything is logically structured."
+I was very pleased that the Leica developers gave the SL3 a third dial.
+This allows you to adjust shutter speed, aperture, and ISO with separate dials without having to press any buttons first.
+The new on/off switch took a little getting used to at first, but the ability to put the camera into standby mode saves time when turning the camera on.
+It's ready to use from standby mode in a flash.

 The SL3 is tough

-We were traveling at minus 7 degrees and the SL3 also got a few splashes of water.
-But it always worked perfectly and without any problems.
-I've had occasional misfires in extreme weather conditions with camera models from other brands, but the SL series cameras have always worked without any problems.
-For me, the reliability of a camera is an important criterion when making a purchase decision.
+We were out in minus 7 degrees Celsius, and the SL3 got a few splashes of water.
+But it always worked perfectly and without complaint.
+I've had occasional crashes with other brands' cameras in extreme weather conditions, but the SL series cameras have always worked flawlessly.
+For me, the reliability of a camera is a key factor in my purchasing decision.

 The lenses are a dream

-For me, the SL lenses - namely the ones that are produced in Wetzlar - are fantastically good.
-In my opinion, the three SL zooms 16-35mm, 24-90mm and 90-280mm are the best zooms for full frame cameras on the market.
-I find that they have a level of quality that other systems can only achieve with fixed focal lengths.
-The fixed focal length series for the SL with aperture 2.0 (21/24/28/35/50 and 90 mm) are so incredibly good that in combination with the 60 Mpx sensor you can work almost at medium format level.
-I have the SL 2.0/35 and the 2.0/90mm and I really enjoy working with both of these lenses.
-Thanks to the L-Mount Alliance, lenses from Panasonic and Sigma can also be connected to the SL3, although - as already mentioned above - I prefer the original Leica SL lenses.
-But, I admit it, this is a question of cost.
+For me, the SL lenses—specifically those produced in Wetzlar—are fantastic.
+The three SL zooms, 16–35mm, 24–90mm, and 90–280mm, are, in my opinion, the best zooms for full-frame cameras on the market.
+I find they offer a level of quality that other systems only achieve with fixed focal lengths.
+The fixed focal length series for the SL with a maximum aperture of 2.0 (21/24/28/35/50 and 90mm) are so incredibly good that, in combination with the 60 megapixel sensor, you can work almost at medium format level.
+I have the SL 2.0/35 and the 2.0/90mm, and I absolutely love working with both of them.
+Thanks to the L-Mount Alliance, lenses from Panasonic and Sigma can also be attached to the SL3, although, as mentioned above, I prefer the original Leica SL lenses.
+But, I admit, this is a question of cost.

 I like the color management

-With other camera manufacturers I often find the colors to be a bit over-exaggerated.
-The Leica cameras are more reserved in this regard.
-Of course, some things can be corrected in post-production, but the closer the colors are to my optimal feeling, the less time I have to spend on image editing.
+With other camera manufacturers, I often find the colors a bit oversaturated.
+Leica cameras are more restrained in this regard.
+Of course, some things can be corrected in post-production, but the closer the colors are to my optimal perception, the less time I have to spend on image editing.

 A special function for architectural photography

 First introduced in the Leica M series, automatic perspective correction has also been available in the SL series since the SL2.
-When perspective correction is activated, Leica provides each image with the information to correct the falling lines in post-production with Lightroom at the push of a button.
-If you shoot in RAW, you have both an uncorrected image and, with the push of a button, a perfectly corrected image in which all the falling lines are absolutely straight.
-I always had the impression that the perspective correction in Lightroom didn't work 100%.
+When perspective correction is activated, Leica provides each image with the information needed to correct converging lines in post-production with Lightroom at the touch of a button.
+When shooting in RAW, you have both an uncorrected image and, at the touch of a button, a perfectly corrected image in which all converging lines are absolutely straight.
+I always had the impression that perspective correction in Lightroom didn't work 100%.
 In my opinion, the Leica perspective correction is better.

 Is there anything that speaks against the SL3?